SQLStreamStore/docs/docs/index.md

   blown application/database server.

-- While it helps you with working with stream concepts over a relational databases, you must still have mechanical apathy with the underlying database such as limits, log growth, performance characteristics, exception handling, etc. For example, this means that you need to handle any exceptions coming from the underlying ado.net provider.
+- While it helps you with working with stream concepts over a relational databases, you must still have mechanical empathy with the underlying database such as limits, log growth, performance characteristics, exception handling, etc. For example, this means that you need to handle any exceptions coming from the underlying ado.net provider.